Joël Kitenge

-Joël Ngoy Kitenge (born 12 November 1987) is a Luxembourgian international footballer who plays for Jeunesse Useldange, as a striker.
+Joël Ngoy Kitenge (born 12 November 1987) is a retired Luxembourgish international footballer who played as a striker.

 Early and personal life

 Kitenge was born in Kinshasa, Zaire.

 Club career

 Kitenge has played club football in Luxembourg, France, the Netherlands and Germany for CS Oberkorn, FC Villefranche, FC Lienden, FC Emmendingen, CS Fola Esch, F91 Dudelange, CS Grevenmacher and Jeunesse Useldange.

 International career

 Kitenge made his international debut for Luxembourg in 2005, earning 29 caps between then and 2011.
 He appeared for them in FIFA World Cup qualifying matches.